tr Foam Roof Repair: DIY Guide for Tucson Homeowners

 Safety Gear You Cannot Skip

-• Safety Goggles: Keep foam and coating splashes out of your eyes.
-Chemical burns are no joke.
+• Safety Goggles: Foam and coating splash.
+Chemical burns to the eye are no joke.

 Mastering Surface Preparation for a Lasting Fix

-A successful foam roof repair isn't about the fancy foam or the final coat of sealant.
-The real secret—what separates a patch that lasts a season from one that lasts a decade—is meticulous prep work.
-It’s the unglamorous part that happens before you even touch the new materials.
+A good foam roof repair isn't won with fancy foam or a slick final coat.
+What separates a patch that dies in a season from one that lasts ten years is the prep.
+The boring part.
+The part nobody photographs, that happens before any new material touches the roof.

 Cleaning the Damaged Area Thoroughly